Oyeniran2308/INHIT-NIG.-LTD/README.md

   - Total Sales Revenue: **73,031,990,280**
   - Sum of Unit Sold across all state: **786,678**
   - Total Sales: **307,98**
-  - Revenue Generated across region: North East generated the highest revenue of 12,489,746,040 across all region while North Central generated the lowest revenue of 4,318,864,800
+  - Revenue Generated across region: North East generated the highest revenue of **12,489,746,040** across all region while North Central generated the lowest revenue of **4,318,864,800**.
+  - Unit Sold according to day category: There are four day category (Local holiday,Observance,Public holidays,Season, Workday) the major sales was carried out on Workdays with a total sales value of **491,391**.
+  - Unit sold by each State: sales were carried out in twenty-two state accross the region with Ekiti state having the highest unit sold across the region and Osun having the lowest.
+  -